tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/attachment.md

 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 There are two types of attachment fields: `single_attachment` and `multi_attachment`.
-`single_attachment` fields can only a single file while `multi_attachment` fields can hold multiple files.
+`single_attachment` field-values can only a single file while `multi_attachment` fields can hold multiple files.

 A attachment field definition consists only of the common field properties and has no settings.